 In April 2015, the FASB issued ASU No. 2015-05, "Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40) - Customer's Accounting for Fees Paid in a Cloud Computing Arrangement."
 The amendments in this update provide guidance to customers about whether a cloud computing arrangement includes a software license.
 If a cloud computing arrangement includes a software license, the update specifies that the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
-The update further specifies that the customer should account for a cloud computing arrangement does not include a software license.
+The update further specifies that the customer should account for a cloud computing arrangement as a service contract if the arrangement does not include a software license.
 The Company adopted ASU 2015-05 as of January 1, 2016 on a prospective basis.
 The adoption of this standard did not materially impact the Company's consolidated financial statements.